AdobeDocs/analytics.pt-BR/help/technotes/client-hints.md

 +++**Como a Adobe usará as dicas do cliente para obter informações do dispositivo?**

-O Adobe usa um Atlas de dispositivo de terceiros, que usará as dicas do cliente e o Agente do usuário para obter informações do dispositivo.
+A Adobe utiliza um terceiro, o Device Atlas, que usará as dicas do cliente e o usuário-agente para obter informações do dispositivo.

 +++